-To minimize the effect of small transient variations in the speed measurement data, you can fine-tune the operation of the safety functions with a "mute time" (parameter FSOGEN.31 Transient mute time).
+To minimize the effect of small transient variations in the speed measurement data. you can fine-tune the operation of the safety functions with "mute times" (parameter FSOGEN.31 Transient mute time), and when you use an encoder, also parameters FSOGEN.32 Zero speed delay time and FSOGEN.33 Monitoring start delay).